k61n/openhkl/scripts/README.md

 will perform the following steps:

 1. Load detector image data from raw(.tiff)/nexus/HDF5 files.
+2. Find all peaks in the data set
+3. Integrate all peaks
-2. Autoindexing to find the unit cell and sample orientation:
+4. Autoindexing to find the unit cell and sample orientation:
-  * Find peaks in the first few (default 10) frames of the dataset
+   * Filter peaks in a limited range of continguous frames
-  * Integrate the found peaks
-  * Filter the peaks to remove any that are not sensible
-  * Use a Fourier transform method to compute potential lattice vectors
+   * Attempt to compute lattice vectors via FFT method
    * Select the best solution by comparing with the given lattice parameters
-3. Find all peaks in the data set
-4. Integrate all peaks
+   * If no solution matches the reference cell, increase the frame range by one and retry
 5. Filter peaks to remove any that are:
    * Too close to the beam or to far from it
    * Too strong or too weak
-   * Forbidden by symmetry considerations (N.B. not working yet)
+   * Forbidden by symmetry considerations
 6. Build a library of peak shapes from the strong peaks
 7. Predict peaks from unit cell and symmetry
 8. Fit strong peak shapes to weak and predicted peaks